 What is TMD/TMJ?

-The symptoms number in the hundreds and don’t all affect people equally and has made accurate and consistent diagnosis of the condition very difficult and in fact, poorly understood by the dental profession as well as physicians and other health care modalities.
+The symptoms number in the dozens and don’t all affect people equally and has made accurate and consistent diagnosis of the condition very difficult and in fact, poorly understood by the dental profession as well as physicians and other health care modalities.

 Some common symptoms include:

 - Jaw joint pain

 - Opening of the mouth (commonly known as “Locked Jaw”)

 - Pain in the muscles surrounding the temporomandibular joints

 - Pain in the occipital (back), temporal (side), frontal (front), or sub-orbital (below the eyes)

 - Pain behind the eyes – dagger and ice pick feelings

 - Multiple bites that feels uncomfortable or, “off,” and continually changing